-Features of Contingency Approach
+Features or Characteristics of Contingency Approach

-- The contingency approach focuses on the variable nature of the businesses and organizations.
+- The contingency approach focuses on the variable nature of businesses and organizations.
 The managers choose a Framework for finding solutions to a problem rather than sticking to a particular strategy for solving the problems.
 This allows an organization to work under differentiable environmental conditions and circumstances.

 - The contingency approach to management generally depends upon the complexity of a problem.
-It clearly depicts that management is circumstantial.
+It depicts that management is circumstantial.
 There are no Universal principles of management and there is no one best way to manage.
 Different situations can have different solutions.
 No one can pre-declare how things will fall into place.